Elections matter. So does your vote. But you can’t cast a ballot if you’re not registered.

 Let’s boost the science vote in 2020!
 The resources below make it easy.

-4 reasons why you need to register (or re-register) to vote
+Not sure if you need to register?
+Here are 4 reasons why you need to register (or re-register) to vote.

 - You have never registered before.
 Now is a great time to start!
 Skip down to “How do I Register?”